CWA, Dirty Bomb and RDD Investigative Readiness

 Last updated:

 Chemical, biological, radiological, and nuclear (CBRN) incidents sit at the intersection of forensic science, public health emergency response, national intelligence, and international law.
-A sarin attack on a subway system, a Novichok poisoning on a provincial English high street, and the murder of a Russian dissident with a polonium-210 solution in a hotel bar are all forensic investigations at their core.
-But they differ from a conventional homicide scene in every operational dimension: the hazard is invisible, the agent may kill the responders, the attribution question engages geopolitics, and the findings will be scrutinised by international treaty bodies as well as by domestic courts.
+A sarin attack on a subway, a Novichok poisoning on a provincial English high street, and the murder of a dissident with polonium-210 are each forensic investigations at their core, but they differ from conventional scenes in every operational dimension: the hazard is invisible, the agent may incapacitate first responders, and findings will be scrutinised by international treaty bodies as well as domestic courts.

-On 20 March 1995, members of the Aum Shinrikyo cult simultaneously released sarin (O-isopropyl methylphosphonofluoridate, also designated GB) on five Tokyo subway lines during the morning rush hour.
-Packages containing liquid sarin were placed on train floors and punctured with umbrella tips, releasing sarin vapour as the liquid evaporated.
+On 20 March 1995, members of the Aum Shinrikyo cult simultaneously released sarin (O-isopropyl methylphosphonofluoridate, designated GB) on five Tokyo subway lines during the morning rush hour.
+Packages containing liquid sarin were placed on train floors and punctured with umbrella tips.
 Thirteen people died; approximately 1,000 required hospitalisation, and around 5,000 sought medical treatment.
 The clinical presentation was consistent with organophosphate poisoning: miosis (pupil constriction), excessive secretions, bronchospasm, and in severe cases, seizures and respiratory failure.
+The medico-legal management of casualties from explosions and chemical releases follows the injury-classification framework described in the topic on blast injuries.

 The Japanese Police Agency (JPA) conducted the criminal investigation, working alongside the National Research Institute of Police Science (NRIPS).
 The forensic challenge in a CWA release is that the agent itself may have dissipated or degraded by the time forensic teams enter the scene, particularly for volatile agents such as sarin (boiling point 147°C).
 The analytical strategy uses a combination of intact agent detection where possible, and signature degradation products where the parent compound has hydrolysed.
 Sarin hydrolyses in the presence of water to form isopropyl methylphosphonic acid (IMPA) and further to methylphosphonic acid (MPA).
 IMPA is the primary biomarker in urine of sarin-exposed individuals; MPA persists in environmental matrices.